-In order to verify in which state is an individual observed sytem we have to measure not only its beam but also the beams of its orthocomplement, i.e. both statistical "properties" in the long run.
-If case the state were a mixture such a "property" could not be encoded into individual particles.
+mixture, such a "property" could not be encoded into individual particles.
 Thus we cannot speak of the repeatability of such systems.
 On the other hand, continuous observables (Ozawa, 1984) and discrete observables which do not commute with conserved quantities (Araki and Yanase, 1960) are both known not to satisfy the repeatability hypothesis.